MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

    In edit mode, you'll see a live stream of the call in the corner of the app window, including the annotations that other call participants add.

 1. Use the **Mixed Reality** toolbar to place arrows, draw, or add files in the HoloLens user's space.
+Each call participant can only remove the annotations that they add.
+Specific drawings or arrows can’t be removed.

    |Button|Description|
    |---------|----------------------------------------------------|